dart-community/opal/README.md

 Dart package with basic support for tokenization and syntax highlighting of various programming languages and data formats.

-This package is currently experimental, untested, and expected to change heavily.
+This package is currently experimental, not fully tested, and is still subject to large, potentially breaking changes.

 ## Installation